 On June 13, 2016, a lawsuit was commenced by the filing of a complaint in the United States District Court Southern District of New York against CoBank by a number of investors who held CoBank's 7.875% Subordinated Notes due in 2018.
-For additional information, see Note 19 of the accompanying condensed combined financial statements.
+For additional information, see Note 19 of the accompanying combined financial statements.

 On November 4, 2016, an alleged class action complaint was filed in the Supreme Court of the State of New York against AgriBank by a purported beneficial owner of AgriBank's 9.125% subordinated notes due in 2019.
-For additional information, see Note 19 of the accompanying condensed combined financial statements.
+For additional information, see Note 19 of the accompanying combined financial statements.

-At December 31, 2016, various other lawsuits were pending or threatened against System institutions.
+At December 31, 2017, various other lawsuits were pending or threatened against System institutions.
 In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.

-Changes in and Disagreements with Auditors of the Combined Financial Statements of the Farm Credit System
+Changes in and Disagreements with the Independent Registered Public Accounting Firm of the Combined Financial Statements of the Farm Credit System

-During the fiscal year ended December 31, 2016 and through the date of this annual information statement, there have been no changes in or disagreements with the independent auditors of the combined financial statements of the System.
+During the fiscal year ended December 31, 2017 and through the date of this annual information statement, there have been no changes in or disagreements with the independent registered public accounting firm of the combined financial statements of the System.